The pick-up of organic waste (compost) will take place once a week, on Wednesday, starting at 7:00 a.m.

 - Dryer lint

-• Use paper bags or line the bottom of your brown bin and your kitchen bin with newspaper;
+• Use paper bags or line the bottom of your brown and kitchen bins with newspaper;

 • Rinse the bin with water and a mild detergent or vinegar after each use;

-• Sprinkle a bit of baking soda in the brown bin and the kitchen bin;
+• Sprinkle a bit of baking soda in the brown and kitchen bins;

 • Add a layer of green waste on top of food waste;

-• Store your bin in a shady place, out of the sun;
+• Store your bin in the shade, away from the sun;

 • Put your bin out for every collection, even if it contains only a small amount of waste;

-• Keep the cover of the kitchen bin and of the wheeled brown bin fully closed at all times.
+• Keep the cover of the kitchen bin and of the wheeled brown bin tightly closed at all times.

-• Wrap meat your meat, chicken and fish leftovers in newspapers or a paper bag before putting them in the bin;
+• Wrap your meat, chicken and fish leftovers in newspaper or in a paper bag before putting them in the bin;

 • Close the bag tightly after each use;